coda/packs-sdk/docs/reference/sdk/interfaces/core.ImageSchema.md

 • `Optional` **width**: `string` \| `number`

-How wide to render the image.
+How wide to render the image (supports number or formula).
 Use 0 for default.